abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

    >**Note:** lh here refers to Lakehouse.
 We are prefixing lh so that it is easy to identify and search.

    >**Note:** The preview feature of **Lakehouse Schemas** is very interesting, so it is something you should be aware of.
-Since it is in **Preview** state, we will ignore it so there is no negative impact on the lab experience.
+Since it is in **Preview** state, we will ignore it, so there is no negative impact on the lab experience.
 Once the feature is generally available, we will bring it into this lab.

 4. Select **Create**.